fingerskier/manthra/README.md

 # Manthra

+To know that we know what we know, and that we do not know what we do not know, that is true knowledge.
+  Confuscius

 We have no more right to consume happiness without producing it than to consume wealth without producing it.
   George Bernard Shaw